-You are here: Home / Recipes / German Gingerbread Cookies (Lebkuchen)
+Home > Recipes > Desserts > German Gingerbread Cookies (Lebkuchen)

 German Gingerbread Cookies (Lebkuchen)

-Traditional German gingerbread cookies are soft, chewy, and spicy, and come in many different flavors and sizes.
+Traditional German gingerbread cookies, also known as Lebkuchen in German, are generally soft, chewy, and spicy, and come in many different flavors and sizes.
 Think gingerbread houses, hearts, or gingerbread men.
-This authentic recipe works for all of these and it’s so simple that even the kids can do it.
+This authentic German recipe is all you need this Christmas season and it’s so simple, that even the kids can do it.
 No fancy ingredients such as molasses or potash are needed.
-It’s my family’s go-to gingerbread biscuit recipe and I hope it’ll be yours too!
+It’s my family’s go-to gingerbread recipe and I hope it’ll become yours too!

 Traditional German gingerbread cookies on a cookie rack.